 3) S&P 500 Index

-You can see from the chart below that even stocks that had higher returns than the S&P 500 required higher levels of risk.
+You can see from the graph below that even stocks that had higher returns than the S&P 500 required higher levels of risk.
 If you drew a diagonal line along the IFA Index Portfolios, you can see that all stocks but WalMart fell below the line.

 If you diversified from simply holding a passively managed S&P 500 index fund into other global markets and small value index fund -- like Index Portfolio 100 -- the annualized return in this same period was higher, with a similar standard deviation, making Index Portfolio 100 always the statistically preferred investment over the S&P 500 and anything else that we can find.